dukeboard/dukeboard.github.io/doc/DOC.md

 Then add in src/test/java a new class file ending with a name Test.
 As any JUnit test, each method with a @Test annotation is a unit test.
-In addition to traditionnal assert methods, Kevoree Framework offer these followings:
+In addition to traditionnal assert methods, Kevoree Framework offers the following:

-Start a platform using a name and a bootfile, bootfile could be in resources folder or absolute path.
+Start a platform using a name and a bootfile, bootfile can be in resources folder or absolute path.

 > bootstrap("node0", "boot.kevs");

-Block until the output of the node0 display a line Bootstrap complete.
+Waits until the output of the node0 displays a line "Bootstrap complete".
 This output is expect within 10000 milliseconds.

 > waitLog("node0", "node0/Bootstrap completed", 10000);

-Block until the execution of the kevScript on the node0
+Waits the completion of the execution of the kevScript on the node0

 > exec("node0", "set child1.started = \"false\"");

-Block until the deployement of the model in node0
+Waits the completion of the deployement of the `model` in node0

 > deploy("node0", model);

-Get the currentModel of the platform node0
+Gets the currentModel of the platform node0

 > getCurrentModel("node0");

-Destroy the platform node0
+Destroys the platform node0

 > shutdown("node0");

 Each method throw exception in case of errors, so no need to encapsulate them in a assert method, JUnit will grab the errors.
-Finally all platforms are automacally cleaner after test execution.
+Finally all platforms are automacally cleaned after test execution.
 So now you have everything to write a complete exemple to test the child management of JavaNode.

 ```
 public class SubChildrenTest extends KevoreeTestCase {